-Carla has also worked as an artist and illustrator and is a former psychotherapist and counselor trainer in Psychosynthesis (a spiritual psychology).
+Carla has also worked as an artist and illustrator and is a former psychotherapist and counselor trainer in Psychosynthesis (a transpersonal psychology).
 She has taught Mindfulness-Based Stress Reduction for 18 years.
-In addition to teaching Insight Meditation, Carla is a teacher of Natural Wisdom and Compassion Meditation with Lama John Makransky and the Foundation of Active Compassion.
 Her personal spiritual practice also includes qi gong and hatha yoga.
 Carla is a nature photographer and delights in exploring the natural world with the eye of an artist (carlabrennan.com.)

 Carla can be reached at 831-212-6641 or firstname.lastname@example.org.

 THE THREE ASPECTS OF THE PATH